Bogolub, Kyren R. “A Brief History of Notable Colorado Seismicity & Seismic Stations.” Outcrop, November 2020.

-I am currently responsible for coordinating the deployment and installation of 14 telemetered seismometers in Weld County, Colorado for the purposes of monitoring induced seismicity.
-This includes continued maintenance and service of the network throughout the summer including data management, earthquake catalog management (including determining earthquake locations), and developing scripts for automated state-of-health monitoring.
+In 2016, I was responsible for coordinating the deployment and installation of 14 telemetered seismometers in Weld County, Colorado for the purposes of monitoring induced seismicity.
+This includes continued maintenance and service of the network: including data management, earthquake catalog management (including determining earthquake locations), and developing scripts for automated state-of-health monitoring.

-PhD Geophysics (candidate) – University of Colorado Boulder, CO.
+PhD Geophysics – University of Colorado Boulder, CO.
 Advisor: Dr. Craig Jones

 BA Physics – University of Montana Missoula, MT.
 Advisor: Dr. David Macaluso